 Priscilla and Bart Bok Award

-The Priscilla and Bart Bok Awards are given jointly by the ASP and the AAS.
+The Priscilla and Bart Bok Awards were given jointly by the ASP and the AAS up through 2017.
 The main criterion for selecting the two annual Bok Award winners is scientific merit.
 Observational, instrumental, theoretical, and interdisciplinary projects involving physics, mathematics, computer sciences, and engineering in support of astronomy are eligible.
 The awarded funds are intended to be used by the recipients to further their education and research efforts, and are augmented by support for travel to the next winter meeting of the AAS.

 First- and Second-prize Bok awardees listed for each year, as selected at the annual Intel International Science and Engineering Fair (ISEF).
 Supported by funds from the National Science Foundation (NSF) in a grant to the Astronomical Society of the Pacific (ASP) and the American Astronomical Society (AAS).

 Case Study of Data Mining in Observational Astronomy: The Search for New OB Stars in the Small Magellanic Cloud

 Erica Sawczynec, Kihei Public Charter High School, HI, United States of America

 Determining the Ages and Distances of Open Clusters